szanni/shuffle/README.md

 ![performance graph](plot.svg)

-Interestingly shufflep seems to outperform the classic Fisher-Yates algorithm with bigger inputs.
+Interestingly shuffle seems to outperform the classic Fisher-Yates algorithm with bigger inputs.

 My guess is, that we are essentially profiling the system's `rand()` implementation more